szabgab/slides/python/dictionary.md

 * Some of the Amino Acids can be represented in multiple ways, represented in the [Codon Table](https://en.wikipedia.org/wiki/DNA_codon_table).
 For example Histidine can be encoded by both CAU, CAC

 * Create a file called **count_amino_acids.py** that given a file witha  DNA sequence in it, will count the Amino acids from the sequence.
+* Read the sequence saved in a txt file.
-* For our purposes feel free to generate a sequence with a random number generator.
+* You can generate a sequence with a random number generator and save it to that file, but it would be much better if you used a real sequence.
-* A better way would be to use a real sequence saved in a txt file.
 * An even better way would be to read the sequence from a FASTA file.
 You can download one from [NCBI](https://www.ncbi.nlm.nih.gov/).

 * Skeleton:

 ![](examples/dictionary/count_amino_acids_skeleton.py)

+* You will want to convert this to a dictionary that maps each codon to an Amino Acid.
+Do it programmatically!

 ## Exercise: List of dictionaries